WPI-ES3011/ControlsLab/docs/lab-docs/lab6.md

     - Take a very short video (convert to a short GIF) of your best performing controller and **report** what control parameters are.
 See below for reference.

-    Hint: The gif should be like that you push (smoothly) the robot at the left/right edge, and then the robot can recover from the sudden impact.
+    Hint: The gif should be like that you push (harshly) the robot at the left/right edge, try to make the robot rotate around z-axis.
+Then, the robot can recover from the sudden impact.

 ***
 <br>